mchantry/climetlab-maelstrom-nogwd/README.md

 ## Dataset description
-Contains the input/output dataset for learning non-orographic gravity wave drag, as described in https://arxiv.org/abs/2101.08195 Data is group by forecast start date.
+Contains the input/output dataset for learning non-orographic gravity wave drag, as described in https://arxiv.org/abs/2101.08195

+Data is grouped by forecast start date.

 ## Using climetlab to access the data
 Data can be accessed either by forecast start-date or dataset type.